 Due to the wheel size and geometry numbers the Sender suits riders who want to style in on the freeride as well as demolish serious downhill tracks.

-This is a bike that needs absolutely no introduction, especially if you follow the UCI Downhill World Cup series.
-Piloted by World Cup hotshot Amaury Pierron, the Commencal Supreme has been a frequent podium visitor on the race circuit.
+Commencal is another brand that's driven by racing, and all the proof you need to see that the Supreme is a top downhill bike is to look at the World Cup results sheet.
 In fact, when watching the racing, it’s physically possible to see how well the bike is working when ridden in the most demanding circumstances.
-This is partly down to the high-pivot suspension design - a system which gives the rear wheel a very straight and uninterrupted axle path when the suspension is compressed.
+This is partly down to the high-pivot suspension design - a system that gives the rear wheel a very straight and uninterrupted axle path when the suspension is compressed.
 The idler design may look strange, but it’s a system that prioritizes function over form.
 In short, this suspension system means it’s very efficient at searching for grip and moving out of the way of obstacles.

-A raked-out 63.8-degree head angle flattens steep terrain and long reach measurements throughout the size range keep the eye-watering high speeds stable.
+A raked-out 62.2-degree head angle flattens steep terrain and long reach measurements throughout the size range keep the eye-watering high speeds stable.

 In fact, the Supreme 29 works so well and is so controlled that it almost has a slow-motion effect when processing features on the trail.
 It allows you to remain that bit calmer, always maintaining a firm grasp of control regardless of what’s passing under the wheels.
 It positively injects confidence, and it’s not until you look at the stopwatch to see that previous records have been demolished.
 This is a bike for the racer, an incredibly fast one at that.